nv-vn/ogen/README.md

 # opam-create
 A tool for creating new OCaml projects with OPAM, Oasis, and Merlin

+## Installation

+If you have `opam` installed and are on OCaml version 4.02 or higher, you can simply run `opam install opam-create`.

 ## Usage

 ### Creating a project